kasliwalr/rtop/docs/Design.md

 #### Logging

-There are many logging systems with different properties, such as open vs close source, free, language support etc. For this project, the main criteria driving selection of a logging system are as follows
+The major criteria for selecting a logging system are as follows

 1. should support formatted output
-2. should be able to print thread specific information
+2. should print thread specific information
 3. should have a C++ API
-4. should be open source, ideally [copy-left](https://www.gnu.org/licenses/copyleft.en.html) like GPL, but non-copy FOSS is also fine (a general requirements for using 3rd party code)
+4. should be open source, ideally [copy-left](https://www.gnu.org/licenses/copyleft.en.html) like GPL, but non-copy FOSS is also fine (a requirement for using 3rd party code)
-5. should be reliable (signified by a large user base) and well supported
+5. should be reliable and well supported (as indicated by a large user base)
-6. should have a stable API (create less problems for maintaining code base)
+6. should have a stable API (fewer problems for maintaining code base)
-7. compatible with Linux based systems (which is the target system)
+7. compatible with Linux and other Unix-like systems

 For this project, [Boost.Log](#third-party-libraries) package has been chosen for logging.

 #### Development Tools

-The development work will be done on an Ubuntu 16.04 LTS, with the following tools
+The development was done on an Ubuntu 16.04 LTS, with the following tools
 1. gnu compiler collection: [>= gcc 5.4.0](https://gcc.gnu.org/)
 2. vim editor: [>= vim 7.4](https://www.vim.org/).
 7.4 or greater.
-It is used for standard (but speedy) editing and assumes the most common vim commands.
-You could use a lesser version if you like
+This is a personal preference.
+Any editor suitable to the developer could be used

 #### Performance Measurement

 TBD